abrouter/laravel-abtest/README.md

 }
 ```

+Please note, you can use the IncrementalEventDTO (Abrouter\Client\DTO\IncrementalEventDTO) if you would like to send the increment counter statistics, and SummarizeEventDTO(same namespace) to track some sum.

 ### Managing UI

 You can create an experiment/feature flags and set up statistics and get your token and id of experiment on [ABRouter](https://abrouter.com) or just read the [docs](https://abrouter.com/en/docs).